 Chemotherapy can be given alone, or with other cancer treatments.
 It may be used to shrink tumors before surgery or radiation therapy.
 It may also be used after surgery or radiation, to kill any lingering cancer cells.

 Some Mercy locations offer new therapies that can make chemotherapy more effective.
 For example, adults with a brain tumor called glioblastoma multiforme may receive chemotherapy paired with a wearable device that creates an electric field around the brain.
 Together, they help slow or stop cancer cells from growing and multiplying.
+And some communities offer cold capping at their infusion centers.
+These caps, cooled to very cold temperatures, are worn before, during and after chemotherapy to reduce hair loss.

 Chemotherapy offers many benefits.
 Depending on your treatment goals, it may be used to: